sascha432/RPi.power-monitor/README.md

 ### Windows limitations

 An adapter to read the sensor via I2C is required.
 Reading data over WiFi using an ESP8266 is possible, but currently not implemented.
-The INA3221 class is generating random value to run and debug it on Windows
+The INA3221 class is generating random values to run and debug it on Windows

 ## Launching power monitor